Northwest Mistassibi River

 The Mistassibi river source comes from north of Lac St. Jean in the region of Lac Carole above the 50th parallel.
-The wild water flows in a southerly direction to empty into the Lac St-Jean.
-We offer a stretch of 80 km downstream from the Lac Daniel to the Brûle-Neige river.
-From the Lac Daniel to the beautiful Lac au Foin, except for two falls, the river meanders lazily into the mountainous landscape which is a excellent place to observe animals.
-After the Lac au Foin, which worth the trip for itself, follows a section of rapids over 48 km.
-The river then grows through many tributaries.
+The wild water flows in a southerly direction and empties into Lac Saint-Jean.
+On this trip, we cover the 80 km stretch downstream from Lac Daniel to the Brûle-Neige River.
+From Lac Daniel to the beautiful Lac au Foin, with the exception of two falls, the river meanders lazily through the mountainous landscape - an excellent place to observe animals.
+After Lac au Foin, which is worth the trip itself, the river follows a section of rapids over 48 km long.
+It then widens, as tributaries enter the main river from both sides.
 Throughout the sometimes very steep valley, you will see breathtaking scenery.
-The very low ridership combined with magnificent scenery gives the title Mistassibi wild river of the middle northern Quebec.
-The Quebec federation of canoe-camping also has assigned a rating of 4 stars.
+The fact that there are not a lot of people paddling the river, combined with the magnificent scenery, earns it the title, “Wild River of the middle of northern Quebec”.
+It has been given a 4-star rating by The Quebec federation of Canoe/Camping.

 -Sandy beaches and picturesque campsites